-There are several alternatives which are still under evaluation, namely the followings:
+There are several alternatives which are still under evaulation, namely the followings:

 - LFC[31], the Logical File Catalog is a well-tested lightweight solutions interfaced with various data manipulation utilities such as lcg-tools or gfal.
 It is used by big HEP collabrations, as such its future or at least a solution for a future migrations seems to be guaranted. - Dirac[32], the Dirac file Catalog a fully-fledged solution for and inside in the Dirac job submission framework.
 Exhibit all the feature we need, however available only inside the Dirac framework, with Dirac client tools.
-This fact might not necesserally impose any limitation. - Custom file catalog It is planned that in any case we develop a custom file catalog, File Locator Service, to serve as an implementation independent backup solution for Virgo software not using any Grid-based solution.
+This fact might not necesserally impose any limitation. - EGO developed file catalog It is planned that in any case EGO IT Department develops a file catalog, File Locator Service, to serve as an implementation independent alternative solution for Virgo software not using any Grid-based solution.

-For the successful evaluation and decision process we need to go through on the following tasks:
+For the successful evaulation and decision process we need to go through on the following tasks: